Hemp Oil vs CBD Oil – What’s the Difference?

 In plant identification terms, all three are referred to as Cannabis Sativa.
 They all come from the same plant species.
 In general parlance, the terms marijuana and cannabis are used interchangeably, but it wasn’t always like that.

 In the early 20th Century, anti-cannabis groups started using the word marijuana more frequently as a racist term.
 They wanted to demonize Mexican immigrants into the US, and their intention was to evoke strong anti-immigrant feelings.
 The term “reefer madness” was intentionally used as derogatory language.
-In modern days, people have reclaimed the word marijuana and deliberately use it to show they are not the same as those bigots.
+These days, a lot of people are taking back the word marijuana.
+They use it on purpose to show they’re not like those narrow-minded bigots.
 It has also been used as a slang term “Mary-Jane”.

-The scientific name cannabis comes from the Latin and Greek words for the plant and has a much longer history of use and many organisations prefer to use this word to distance themselves from those dinosaur bigots.
+The scientific name “cannabis” comes from Latin and Greek and has a long history of use.
+Many organisations use this term to distance themselves from prejudiced views.
 That is my choice too.

 Cannabis vs Hemp

 Cannabis contains THC and CBD in varying ratios.
-Through selective plant cross-breeding over the last few decades, many strains have been developed that have very high THC levels and virtually no CBD content at all.
+Recent selective plant cross-breeding has led to the development of many strains with high THC levels and almost no CBD content.

 THC is the psychoactive compound which produces the feeling of being high.
-Even this term is confusing because being “high” makes many people think you are overexcited, energetic and out of control.
-The “high” I enjoy most of all is when I get quiet introspection, perhaps a bit giggly, clear thinking, pain relief, reduction in anxiety, muscular relaxation, and a feeling of being at peace with myself.
+Even this term is confusing because being “high” makes many people think you are overexcited, energetic, and out of control.
+The “high” I enjoy most is a mix of quiet introspection, giggles, clear thinking, pain relief, reduced anxiety, muscle relaxation, and a sense of inner peace.
 Cannabis strains containing THC are used for recreational and medicinal use.

-In recent years, even more cross-breeding and strain genetics are producing cannabis plants with THC as well as good levels of CBD.
+Recent advancements in cross-breeding and genetics have resulted in cannabis plants high in both THC and CBD.
 The terpene profile of the plant is also increasingly more important.
 You can read more about terpenes.
 This post covers the 14 Top Terpenes in Cannabis and Essential Oils.

 Hemp, however, contains 0.3% or less THC by dry weight.
 That is not enough to feel high and so does not produce psychoactive effects.
-However, even the term “psychoactive” is a fluid term, and you may be intrigued by this blog post CBD Is Psychoactive: Understanding the Benefits and Misconceptions.
+The term “psychoactive” is flexible.
+You might find the blog post CBD Is Psychoactive: Understanding the Benefits and Misconceptions interesting.

 Hemp growing outdoors to produce hemp oil